bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

     * Board is responsible for number of faces per board
     * Need interval svgs
         * Util to determine interval orientation

-* Permanent solution for wide board
-    * Other than z-index
-    * Will eventually want user to be able to hover over dominoes

 * Make players, pool, and logs responsive
     * Logs